observablehq/framework/docs/embeds.md

 Chart()
 ```

-A Framework page can serve as live and documentation for your component: you can describe and demonstrate all the states and options for your component, and review the behavior visually.
+A Framework page can serve as live documentation for your component: you can describe and demonstrate all the states and options for your component, and review the behavior visually.